inbo/tutorials/content/articles/spatial_mgrs/index.md

   rounded while in (UTM and MGRS) grid references the numeric parts representing easting and northing are to be truncated.
-- Projected coordinate reference systems (CRSs) specify a geodetic datum so that coordinates can be linked to a physical location on the Earth surface.
+- Projected coordinate reference systems (CRSs) specify a geodetic datum so that coordinates can be linked to a physical location on the Earth’s surface.
 Likewise, you need to specify (and be aware of) the geodetic datum when using a (UTM or MGRS) grid reference for positioning.

 #### Terminological notes